 Protecting your home and computer network is about being aware of the websites you visit and not giving way for malware to cling on to your site.

 Let us say you got permission to use an image that you liked online.
 You could directly copy and paste it on your website or copy the URL on your page so the image could get displayed.
 It means you are using an image hosted on a different server.
 And it could happen vice versa too.
 It is room for threat called hotlinking.

-You can prevent hotlinking by installing a WordPress security plugin on your website.
+You can prevent hotlinking by installing a WordPress plugin on your Online site.
 It will block all the hotlinks and save you from attacks.

 7 – Protect your wp-login, wp-config, .htaccess and wp-admin folders